 Free Movies UK is essentially a giant forum where savvy film buffs post links to sign up for free preview tickets, as well as links to competitions where you can win tickets to film screenings and premieres.

 Many of the links will be from sites like Show Film First (see below) but it's useful to see everything in one place.
 And, other users might spot some free film opportunities that you've previously missed.

 There's even a forum where people offer up free cinema tickets if they can no longer make it to the screening themselves.
 It's basically a one-stop-shop to hear of films you can watch without having to pay a penny.

 As a member of ShowFilmFirst, you'll get access to free tickets for films, comedy, music gigs and theatre shows.
 The only catch is that membership is by approval only, and based on your demographic information and location – so there are no guarantees you'll get accepted.

 The membership conditions mean you can't brag on social media about your great freebies, and you have to provide constructive feedback afterwards.

-You also get offered tickets based on your personal information, so you don't get to pick whatever you want – but as you'll be watching films and shows for free, the limited choice is definitely worth it.
+Also, the tickets you're offered are based on your personal information, so you don't get to pick whatever you want.
+But as you'll be watching films and shows for free, the limited choice is definitely worth it.

-E4 Slackers club is ideal for any students looking to watch movies for free.
-E4, in collaboration with Picturehouse Cinemas, offer 16-25-year-olds a free film screening every month – and it's completely free to sign up.
+E4 Big Screen Previews are ideal for any students looking to watch movies for free.
+E4, in collaboration with Picturehouse Cinemas, offers 16–25 year-olds a free film screening every month – and it's completely free to sign up.